dalaing/dalaing.github.io/about.md

 My name is Dave Laing.

-I'm currently a Senior Software Engineer for [Skedulo](http://skedulo.com/), writing Scala and Scalaz to keep the scheduling engine ticking over.
+I've been programming since 2002, variously using Scala, Java, Python, x86 assembly and C++.
+There was a PhD in Computer Science somewhere in the middle.

 I'm also a co-organizer of [BFPG](http://www.bfpg.org), aka the Brisbane Functional Programming Group.
 If you're in or visiting Brisbane and interested in functional programming, you should come along.

-In the past I've done Java, Python, x86 assembly and C++ at various places, and I've also done a PhD in Computer Science.

 I'm very interested in functional programming, programming language theory, and various associated branches of mathematics.
 I'm also a huge fan of Haskell.

 Those are the kinds of things you're likely to see around here.

+I'm always keen to have a chat about any interesting opportuntities that might be around.

 ### Getting in touch